ElementsProject/lightning/doc/lightningd-config.5.md

 automatically by a plugin that implements the appropriate logic for your needs.
 The default behavior is to not contribute funds.

- **experimental-quick-close**

-Specifying this means we send our range of acceptable fees to the peer on mutual close.
-If they support it too, we'll simply use that for closing (unless *fee_negotiation_step* is set, see lightning-close(7)).
-We always use this on channels which negotiation `option_anchor_outputs`, as the spec requires that.

 BUGS
 ----